How Often Should Your Air Conditioner be Serviced?

 How Air Conditioners Work: The Basics

 But first, let’s start with the basics.
-Air conditioners work by collecting hot air from a space, processing it – the methods will vary depending on whether you have a ducted air or a split system – and cooling the air internally before releasing it into the room.
+Air conditioners work by collecting hot air from a space, processing it – the methods will vary between ducted and split system air conditioners – and cooling the air internally before releasing it into the room.
+You also have reverse cycle air conditioners that will provide heating to a room by reversing the air conditioning process.

 The air conditioner will continue drawing in air, processing it and releasing cold air until the room temperature is the same as the temperature on the thermostat.